Fourier-Mukai transforms of slope stable torsion-free sheaves on Weierstrass elliptic threefolds: Introduction

-\paragraph[Outline of the paper] In Section \ref{sec:prelim}, we lay out the assumptions we place on our elliptic threefold $p : X \to B$, and review preliminary concepts that will be used throughout the paper.
+In Section \ref{sec:prelim}, we lay out the assumptions we place on our elliptic threefold $p : X \to B$, and review preliminary concepts that will be used throughout the paper.
 In Section \ref{sec:cohomFMT}, we explain how a matrix notation for Chern characters makes it easier to understand the cohomological Fourier-Mukai transform $\Phi$; we also solve a numerical equivalence that is necessary for comparing slope stability with tilt stability up to the autoequivalence $\Phi$.
 In Section \ref{sec:limittiltstabconstruction}, we give the construction of limit tilt stability.
 Section \ref{sec:phasecomputations} includes computations of phases of various objects with respect to limit tilt stability.
-In Section \ref{sec:slopestabvslimittilstab}, we prove the main theorem in the first half of the paper, Theorem \ref{thm:paper14thm5-1analogue}, which is a comparison theorem between slope stability and limit tilt stability via the Fourier-Mukai transform $\Phi$.
-We end the first half of the paper with Section \ref{sec:HNpropertylimittiltstab}, in which we verify the Harder-Narasimhan property of limit tilt stability.
+In Section \ref{sec:slopestabvslimittilstab}, we prove the main theorem, Theorem \ref{thm:paper14thm5-1analogue}, which is a comparison theorem between slope stability and limit tilt stability via the Fourier-Mukai transform $\Phi$.
+We end the paper with Section \ref{sec:HNpropertylimittiltstab}, in which we verify the Harder-Narasimhan property of limit tilt stability.